anyaozm/Stock-Prediction-Keras/README.md

 You can swap any other singular stock
 A good site to find more stock data -- https://finance.yahoo.com/ From yahoo you can adjust the time frame and dividens as well

+if you don't have it already you will have to pip install pandas, keras, matplotlib, sklearn and the other libraries used\

+An alternative to the Forecast method could be to use an SVM model overfitting could be a concern for SVM